-West Borough Primary is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
-Further information can be found in acceptable use/GDPR policies

-- West Borough Primary will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies. - The Headteacher and the Safeguarding Governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.
+- We are responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils. - We will review the effectiveness of our procedures periodically to keep up with evolving cyber-crime technologies. - Kelly Burlton, a member of the senior leadership team and Hilary Ndongong governor, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.